Deputy Vice-Chancellor and Vice-President (Research)

 Consultancy means a project that involves an external agency buying the skills and expertise (pre-existing know how) of staff and/or use of QUT equipment to work on a specified project.
 Consultancies involve the application of existing knowledge and do not normally lead to the development of new intellectual property.
-Income from activities of this nature is not normally included in DEST research income definitions.
+Income from activities of this nature is not normally included in Department of Education, Skills and Employment research income definitions.
 Consultancies may be funded following direct negotiation with the external organisation or a through an application-based, competitive process organised by an external organisation.
 In some cases, it may be a collaboration with an external organisation where QUT does not receive external funding.

 Grants are funds provided by an agency under generic terms and conditions to support the cost of a project or programme of academic research activities (such as Cooperative Research Centres, ARC Centres of Excellence, ARC Industrial Transformation Research Hubs or Training Centres, NHMRC centres and other government or industry funded centres).
 Normally, they are awarded after a competitive process and generally allow the researcher(s) to propose the program of activity

 Locally managed consultancies are consultancies (excluding international projects and expert witness projects) that are typically conducted under an agreement that is an approved QUT template and are valued at $10,000 or less.